vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 Those keys are associated with an entity that needs to authenticate their identity, or sign and send transaction data.
 The signature is generated through combining the signer's private key with the data being sent in the transaction.
 Data that is signed with the private key can only be verified with its corresponding public key.

-Signing a transaction proves the signer is the owner of the collateral used in the transaction.
+Signing a transaction proves the signer acknowledges a transaction is valid, and initiated by the holder of the private key.
+Signing with the private key is the ultimate proof to verify the authenticity of something.

 The network's validator nodes check and authenticate transactions automatically as they come in.

 **Public key**: A public key can be published or shared.

 **Private key**: A private is saved in your wallet file, but is never displayed and is kept secret.
+A private key should never be shared, and it's safer that it's also never displayed.

 ## Wallet
-Key pairs are stored within an encrypted and passphrase-protected wallet file so you don't have to manage key pairs yourself, or risk exposing your private key.
+Key pairs are stored within an encrypted wallet file, and the information can only be accessed with a passphrase.
+This ensures you don't have to manage key pairs yourself, or risk exposing your private key.

 The wallet file can hold any number of key pairs, and you can have more than one wallet file, each with its own set of key pairs.
 When you use the Vega Wallet app to create a wallet, that wallet file and its configuration details are stored on your computer.

-A wallet file is encrypted and the information within it can only be accessed with a passphrase.

 — Basic Wallet diagram